Seattle native Jamal Crawford has played 19 NBA seasons. And he’s still hoping for a 20th.

 That title never came, although the ’13-14 Clippers were the last Western Conference team to beat the Warriors in the playoffs.
 It’s also the squad with which Jamal produced his favorite play of his career.

-It came at Staples Center on a breakaway vs. the Bucks, where Crawford leapt, put the through this legs, and lobbed it to Griffin, who finished it off with a windmill dunk.
+It came at Staples Center on a breakaway vs. the Bucks, where Crawford leapt, put the ball through this legs, and lobbed it to Griffin, who finished it off with a windmill dunk.

 Crawford was nervous he would end up on the blooper real if he messed it up.
 Instead, it’s on the all-time highlight reel.